ibkevg/ibkevg.github.io/math/_posts/2019-02-17-Lin-Alg-Dot-Product.md

 \end{aligned}
 $$

 So the dot product can be a handy way to find out if two vectors are perpendicular or not.
 If dotting them produces 0 then they are perpendicular.
-Another way this can be useful is if you want to find a line that is perpendicular to the one you have.
+You can also use this to find a line that is perpendicular to the one you have.
+The dot product of the vector you have and the one you're looking for will be 0.

 ### Geometric Interpretation #3: Projections